-ISPR 3000 (4 Credits / 120 class hours)
+ISPR-3000 (4 credits)

-SIT Study Abroad Program: Samoa: Social and Environmental Change in Oceania
+Samoa: Social and Environmental Change in Oceania

-PLEASE NOTE: This syllabus represents a recent semester.
-Because seminars develop and change over time to take advantage of unique learning opportunities, actual course content varies from semester to semester.
+This syllabus is representative of a typical semester.
+Because courses develop and change over time to take advantage of unique learning opportunities, actual course content varies from semester to semester.